japanoise/hecate/README.md

 # hecate: The Hex Editor From Hell!

-This fork of the original project uses Emacs keys instead of vi keys - because you should only need to learn one set of editor bindings ;)

 > HECATE.
 O well done!
 I commend your pains;
 >    And every one shall share i' the gains;
 >    And now about the cauldron sing,